What Is Endometriosis?

 • Pelvic magnetic resonance imaging

-Complement to chronic pain management in combination with hormonal treatment
+Complement to chronic pain management alongside hormonal treatment

 IBS with Pelvic Pain